-Inhaling dust and other airborne particles/fumes can cause minor or moderate injury by irritating the lungs and eyes.
-Repetitive/prolonged exposure may cause serious chronic medical conditions to develop.
+Dust and other airborne particles and fumes can cause minor or moderate injury by irritating the lungs and eyes.
+Prolonged or repetitive exposure can cause serious medical conditions.
 To prevent injury:

-- Use mechanical vacuum extraction to remove dust and airborne particles/fumes where appropriate. - · Ventilate the area appropriately. - Always wear the appropriate personal protection equipment, refer to; Safety Precautions Chapter.
+- · Use mechanical vacuum extraction to remove dust and airborne particles or fumes. - · Ventilate the area fully. - Always wear the appropriate personal protective equipment.
+Refer to Safety Precautions Chapter.